siamakn/temp_tutorial_16/docs/T16_3/T16_3_upload_raw_data_files.md

 Alternatively, you can click the `EDIT UPLOAD MEMBERS` button below the list of entries on your upload page.

-??? task "Task 2.1: share your upload"
+??? task "Share your upload"
     <img src="images/icon_shared.png" alt="Icon of shared upload" width="30">

     **Step 1:** Open the Edit upload members window, but clicking on the `EDIT UPLOAD MEMBERS` button.